Long Bay beach on Tortola’s north shore.

 • Nanny Cay, a small community comprises a hotel and townhouses, with a marina, a swimming pool, bar and restaurants as well as shops.
 It also has a lovely protected, crescent shaped, sandy beach.

 Head to the north coast for the best powder white sand beaches while the south shore is for ferry docks, boat jetties and yacht harbours.

 Long Bay Beach

 Famously fine powder sand on Long Bay Beach.
-OK so it’s May and not exactly a tranquil day!
+OK, so it’s May, end of the season and not exactly a tranquil day!

 This mile-long, white sandy beach is backed by palm trees and sea vine with Belmont Point in the west and a view of Jost Van Dyke island across the water.
 This is without question is the most picturesque beach in Tortola.
 Generally it’s a peaceful choice for families with the long, wide, shallow beach, and pretty good for a romantic stroll at the sunset time.